 - Entering the amount you’d like to send in either bitcoin or US dollars (specific to 0.0000000001 BTC or less than 1/10th of a US cent!)

 - Enter the recipient’s wallet address (remember to copy + paste!)

 - Pressing send!

 The payment then needs to be confirmed, which usually takes up to a half-hour.
 This step is similar to the “Pending Authorized Transactions” step with a credit card.

 - We used to require you to send us the TXID, the exact amount of Bitcoin sent, and your order number.
 But since we moved over to Woocommerce, paying with bitcoin has become as simple as paying with a credit card (or maybe even simpler!).

 - With the integration of GoURL Bitcoin, the payment is received and recorded automatically, so once you finalize your transaction, you’re done!
 No more follow-up e-mail!!

 - Simply select Bitcoin/Altcoin when you checkout, follow the onscreen instructions, and you’re done!

 - Since bitcoin can be volatile (the value can fluctuate rapidly), it’s best to buy a little bit more at a time in case the value suddenly drops while you’re making a payment.
 Thankfully, bitcoin is expected to gain in value throughout 2017, so putting a bit extra isn’t necessarily a bad investment!

 - There are more exchanges than the ones we’ve listed.
 We are not associated in any way with these companies, nor do we vouch for them.
-If you would like a list of other exchanges who accept credit cards, go here.
+If you would like a list of other exchanges that accept credit cards, go here.